TASS18-Task3/data/Readme.md

 python3 main.py
 ```

 > **(!)
-BEWARE** that running this script will **overwrite** your `dev` folder with its output.
+BEWARE** that running this script will **overwrite** your `submit` folder with its output.

+### Development corpus

+An additional 285 sentences are included in the `develop` folder.
+These sentences are also fully tagged, and are meant to be used for model selection and parameter tunning.
+We encourage participants to try different models, algorithms, and parameter settings.
+Each of these different variants should be trained on the **training corpus** only, and then their performance measured on the **development corpus**, to select the best variant.
+This separation ensures first a fair comparison among participants.
+Furthermore, comparting different models on a development corpus, independent from the training corpus, also helps reducing the risk of overfitting, and will give you a more accurate estimate of the actual performance of your models.

 ### Training score

 The file `score_test.py` performs the final evaluation exactly as described in the competition rules, i.e., according to the three evaluation scenarios presented.
-It assumes the reference files are in a `gold` subdirectory and the files to be submitted are in the `dev` folder, according to the folder structure presented there.
+It assumes the reference files are in a `gold` subdirectory and the files to be submitted are in the `submit` folder, according to the folder structure presented there.
 This file's output is the one actually used in `Codalab` to rank competitors.

 This script will output a file `score.txt` that contains the calculated metrics described in the `Overall evaluation...` section of the competition rules.